-Motivating Remote Workers During COVID-19
+Motivating Remote Workers

 With remote work, there's often a lack of boundaries between work and life.
-And money alone isn’t enough to keep our employees motivated.

-According to insights from McKinsey, being rewarded and recognized for work is one of employees’ top concerns during the COVID-19 era.
+According to insights from McKinsey, being rewarded and recognized for work is one of the employees’ top concerns during the COVID-19 era.

 When we recognize and acknowledge our employees, it helps them take ownership and pride in their work.
 This not only increases work effectiveness, it also increases engagement and employees’ overall well-being.